Preparations

 The Azure AD Discovery connector uses a Microsoft Azure application with Graph API access to gather the Azure AD data.

-In Microsoft Azure portal, and on the main menu, select Azure Active Directory, and then select App registrations.
+1. In the Microsoft Azure portal, select App registrations.

 Note